-Management of the Company recently became aware of initiatives intended to compel enforcement by the Medicare Services Commission of the Government of British Columbia (the "Commission") of certain provisions of the Medicare Protection Act (British Columbia) ("Act") against private clinics operating in the province with the use of doctors enrolled in the Medicare Services Plan of British Columbia (the "Plan").
+In Q4 2014, management of the Company became aware of initiatives intended to compel enforcement by the Medicare Services Commission of the Government of British Columbia (the "Commission") of certain provisions of the Medicare Protection Act (British Columbia) ("Act") against private clinics operating in the province with the use of doctors enrolled in the Medicare Services Plan of British Columbia (the "Plan").
 The Plan insures medically-necessary services for residents of British Columbia.
 Under the Act, enrolled doctors are prohibited from providing services in both the public and private systems.
-The Company's subsidiary, False Creek Health Care Centre LP("False Creek"), operates a private clinic in British Columbia that uses the services of independent doctors that are enrolled under the Plan.
+The Company's subsidiary, False Creek Health Care Centre LP ("False Creek"), operates a private clinic in British Columbia that uses the services of independent doctors that are enrolled under the Plan.
 A constitutional challenge has been brought by another private clinic in British Columbia challenging certain provisions of the Act, including the prohibition of enrolled doctors from providing services in both the public and private systems.
 The goal of the challenge is to have the Commission remove the restrictions that prevent British Columbia residents from obtaining timely, and potentially life-saving, medical care.
-The matter was set to go to trial in September 2014, but had been adjourned until March 2, 2015 to allow for settlement discussions.
-On February 24, 2015 the Ministry of Health in British Columbia announced a further adjournment to be determined on a future date.
-If the constitutional challenge is successful then this should dispose of initiatives intended to compel enforcement by the Commission of certain provisions of the Act.
-If the constitutional challenge is unsuccessful and the Commission commences initiatives aimed at enforcement of the Act, it could have a direct impact on a portion of the surgical procedures at False Creek.
-Enforcement measures of the Commission could include compelling of facility audits, injunctions and/or penalties or other compensatory measures.
-There can be no assurance at this time as to the outcome of the constitutional challenge or any initiatives of the Commission as against enrolled doctors or private clinics in British Columbia.
-The Company is actively monitoring the developments in the constitutional challenge, as well as conducting its own investigations into the applicability of, and measures under, the Act.
+The matter was set to go to trial in September 2014 and was subsequently adjourned to allow for continued documentary discovery and for settlement discussions.
+It is now expected that the constitutional challenge will be heard by the Court commencing on June 6, 2016.